Grissess/tinylisp/README.md

 only of a function to read a character, put a character back to be read again, and an output function similar to libc's `printf`.

+The implementation is written in standards compliant C (ideally ANSI C, although some LLVM- and GNU-specific areas are in architecture-specific areas), and should be portable to other compilers that adhere to these standards.
+The basic executable should be usable wherever a POSIX-compliant libc (threading not required) is available.
+Special configurations may introduce special compilation requirements; see especially [Small Systems](#Small_Systems) below.

 Running
 -------